 When you are part of a development, operations, or devops team, database issues need to be investigated quickly.
 To resolve performance problems and errors with a slow or failing app, you need to be able to analyze whether the underlying cause is related to database performance, one or more hosts or services, or both.

-Using New Relic APM's transaction traces, slow query traces, and service maps, you can examine the specific query, database instance (host and port), and database name for the problem.
-New Relic APM's instance-level metrics can help you drill down to the specific instance or instances that are involved.
+Using APM's transaction traces, slow query traces, and service maps, you can examine the specific query, database instance (host and port), and database name for the problem.
+APM's instance-level metrics can help you drill down to the specific instance or instances that are involved.
 This helps you quickly assess the impact and resolve the issue.

 Compatibility and requirements

 New Relic collects instance details for a variety of databases and database drivers.
-The ability to view specific instances and the types of database information in New Relic APM depends on your database driver and New Relic agent version:
+The ability to view specific instances and the types of database information in APM depends on your database driver and agent version:

 - C SDK: See C SDK compatibility for datastore segments.

 - Go: See Go agent instance-level compatibility for datastores.